USD/IQD exchange rates climb in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) climbed in the daily transactions at the official markets of Baghdad and Erbil on Tuesday.
+Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) remained unchanged in the daily transactions at the official markets of Baghdad, and climbed in Erbil on Thursday.

 Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital rested at 149000 and 148000 IQD, respectively.